openebs-archive/openebs-docs/docs/cstor.md

    Volume is already exclusively attached to one node and can't be attached to another
    ```

-   **Resolution ?**
+   **Resolution :**

    This is because of the Kubernetes limitation [explained above](/docs/next/cstor.html#known-limitations).
 OpenEBS CSI driver will resolve this issue.
 See [roadmap](/docs/next/cstor.html#cstor-roadmap).

-3. **Connect failed but reconnect succeeds**

-   [unable to connect and but then they go away after sometimes (get an example: unable to get disk path) ]

-   What is the error seen by the user ?

-   What is the resolution ? (wait for few minutes and check again)
+In this situation if the node is stuck in a non-responsive state and if the node has to be permanently deleted, remove it from the cluster.

+3. **Application is in ContainerCreating state, observed connection refused error**

+   **Symptom:**

+   Application is seen to be in the `ContainerCreating` state, with kubectl describe showing `Connection refused` error to the cStor PV.

+   **Resolution**:

+   This error eventually could get rectified on the further retries, volume gets mounted and application is started.
+This error is usually seen when cStor target takes some time to initialize  on low speed networks as it takes time to download cStor image binaries from repositories ( or )  or because the cstor target is waiting for the replicas to connect and establish quorum.
+If the error persists beyond 5 minutes, logs need to be verified, contact support or seek help on the community [slack](https://slack.openebs.io).

 ## cStor roadmap